-- Verbal and Visual praise. - Awarding of dojo points (linked to house points) for pupils in Year One and Reception. - Awarding of house points for pupils in Year 2 upwards. - Communicating praise to parents: face to face, via phone call or written correspondence. - Awarding of certificates Learner of The Week, Star of the Week, termly Values Champion. - Invitation for pupil and family to Headteacher's termly tea party. - Involvement in celebration assembly. - Positions of responsibility, such as prefect, playground buddies and community champions. - Whole class, house, or year group rewards: participating in a popular activity.
+- Verbal and visual praise. - Awarding of dojo points (linked to house points) for pupils in Year One and Reception. - Awarding of house points for pupils in Year 2 upwards. - Communicating praise to parents: face to face, via phone call or written correspondence. - Awarding of certificates Learner of The Week, Star of the Week, termly Values Champion. - Invitation for pupil and family to attend Headteacher's termly tea party. - Involvement in celebration assembly. - Positions of responsibility, such as prefect, sports leaders and playground buddies. - Whole class, house or year group rewards: participating in a popular activity.